Peiiii/EchoNote/docs/ui-design/README.md

 ## 🎯 Design Goals

-Transform EchoNote from a basic white interface to a sophisticated, Apple-inspired design with:
+Transform StillRoot from a basic white interface to a sophisticated, Apple-inspired design with:

 - **Layered Visual Hierarchy** - Rich depth through background layers
 - **Apple Aesthetic** - Clean, modern, and intuitive interface